minkeymouse/nowcasting-kr/STATUS.md

 ## Work Done This Iteration

-**Code Fixes Applied**:
+**Code Fixes Applied This Iteration**:
+- **FIXED**: Indentation error in block handling code (src/core/training.py:931) - fixed incorrect indentation in `if '_block_names' in series_item:` block that could cause syntax errors during training.
+This ensures block assignment logic works correctly for DFM/DDFM models.
+- **FIXED**: VAR instability threshold inconsistency (src/eval/evaluation.py:536) - changed evaluate_forecaster() to use 1e10 instead of 1e6 for VAR prediction threshold, ensuring consistency with aggregation (1e10) and CSV loading (1e10) thresholds.
+This prevents values between 1e6 and 1e10 from being marked as unstable during evaluation but passing through aggregation.
+- **IMPROVED**: VAR-1 persistence detection in evaluation (src/eval/evaluation.py:688-751) - enhanced to use both relative difference and std-normalized difference checks.
+This catches persistence predictions more robustly, including cases where relative difference might be larger but absolute difference is very small compared to training std.
+- **IMPROVED**: VAR-1 persistence detection logic in CSV loading (src/eval/evaluation.py:2010-2020) - refactored to build persistence_rows mask step-by-step instead of using complex boolean expression.
+This improves robustness and ensures all VAR-1 persistence values are correctly detected and marked as NaN when loading CSV.
 - **IMPROVED**: format_value() function in nowcasting table generation (src/eval/evaluation.py:1756-1765) - improved to handle string representations of numbers when loading JSON files.
 This makes table generation more robust when JSON contains string-encoded numeric values.

+**Code Fixes from Previous Iterations** (still relevant):
 - **FIXED**: DFM/DDFM model loading in src/infer.py (lines 528-545) - now correctly extracts underlying model from forecaster's `_dfm_model` or `_ddfm_model` attribute instead of looking for it in pickle dict.
 This fixes FileNotFoundError when loading DFM/DDFM models for backtesting.
 - **FIXED**: Import path issue in src/infer.py (lines 20-30) - paths now set up before importing from src.utils.cli, working directory changed to project root to ensure imports work correctly (resolves ModuleNotFoundError: No module named 'src').

-**Code Fixes from Previous Iterations** (still relevant):
-- VAR-1 persistence detection in table generation (src/eval/evaluation.py:1948-1970) - marks VAR-1 persistence values as NaN when loading CSV
+- VAR-1 persistence detection in table generation (src/eval/evaluation.py:1984-2032) - marks VAR-1 persistence values as NaN when loading CSV (improved this iteration)
-- VAR persistence detection in evaluation (src/eval/evaluation.py:688-751) - marks metrics as NaN when VAR predicts persistence
+- VAR persistence detection in evaluation (src/eval/evaluation.py:688-751) - marks metrics as NaN when VAR predicts persistence (enhanced this iteration)
 - Aggregation validation (src/eval/evaluation.py:1052-1071) - validates ALL metrics (MSE, MAE, RMSE)
-- CSV loading filters extreme values in ALL metrics (src/eval/evaluation.py:1892-1911)
+- CSV loading filters extreme values in ALL metrics (src/eval/evaluation.py:1966-1979)

 **Data Updates**:
 - data/data.csv updated (5092 lines changed)